Some remarks on the local class field theory of Serre and Hazewinkel: Introduction

 \section{Introduction}

 The purpose of this paper is twofold.
-First, we give a geometric description of the local class field theory of Serre and Hazewinkel (\cite{Ser61}, \cite{DG70}) in the equal characteristic case.
+First, we give a geometric description of the local class field theory of Serre and Hazewinkel (\cite{Ser61}, \cite[Appendice]{DG70}) in the equal characteristic case.
 The main result is Theorem \ref{Thm:Main} below.
-Second, we discuss its two-dimensional analog toward establishing Lubin-Tate theory for two-dimensional local fields.
+Second, we discuss its two-dimensional analog with the aim to seek an analog of Lubin-Tate theory for two-dimensional local fields.
 The discussion is taken place in Section \ref{Sect:TwoDim} with a partial result.

 We formulate Theorem \ref{Thm:Main}.
 The precise definitions of the terms used below are given in Section \ref{Sect:Prelim}.
 Let $k$ be a perfect field of characteristic $p > 0$ and set $K = k((T))$.
 The group of units of $K$ can be viewed as a proalgebraic group (more precisely, a pro-quasi-algebraic group) over $k$ in the sense of Serre (\cite{Ser60}); we denote this proalgebraic group by $\alg{U}_{K}$.
 For each perfect $k$-algebra $R$ (perfect means that the $p$-th power map is an isomorphism), we have the group of its $R$-rational points